An Appalachian Trail Tale

 The sun hadn’t even begun to take care of its first mission and I was packed and ready to unleash a serious paroxysm of clatter.
 Spacey, who was clearly on a similar page, had already scrammed.
 And so it was I banged into things; tried starting the smokiest fire I could (damn thing lit up nicely for once, producing no smoke); spoke loudly how my hike was paid for through a GO FUND ME page(1)(2); shined my headlamp directly into various ugly faces; removed a pair of shoelaces from two different pairs of shoes; and tied the world’s tightest knot in another pair.

-I hoisted my pack and began to mosey, shoelaces in hand, directing my energy toward a more productive task.
+I lifted my pack and prepared to leave, shoelaces in hand.
 First though, I skimmed through the shelter register to see who these cocksure, knuckle-scraping mouth-breathers were.
-“35 miler today,” boasted one of the driveling dimwits.
-“We keep BLOWING PAST all these slowpokes!”
+“35 miler today,” bragged one of the driveling dimwits.
+“We keep BLOWING PASSED slowpokes!”
+The misuse of passed and not past bothered me more than the boasting.
+Idiots indeed.

-The four were on my mind much of the morning.
-They were composed of three dudes and a bothersome chick-man gung-ho type of ho.
-You know the type, a woman with a man’s voice, calling everyone dude.
+Comprising three dudes and a bothersome chick-man gung-ho type of ho, the four were on my mind much of the morning.
+You know the type of woman, one with a man’s voice, calling everyone dude.
 A girl who grew up a tomboy and is now a tom-man.
 The three (less manly) guys were obviously pink-blazing, chasing tail up trail, as I had been with the striking Kalamity Jane.
-We males are enfeebled creatures.
+Enfeebled ones, we males.

 The Sierra is known as the Range of Light; the Appalachians are the Range of Dark.
 I’ve had my fill of forests; I’m eager for New Hampshire’s exposed granite.
 But the Live Free Or Die state, aka the Granite State, is almost a thousand miles up trail.
 As much as I’d like to, I can’t afford to get ahead of myself just yet.

 Later, as temperatures neared ninety degrees Farfignüten, I’d exit Shenandoah National Park.
-I was with Coolie McJetPack, who bears a passing resemblance to an early Dustin Hoffman, and who I’d met and mentioned before.
-From what I can gather the youngster has a natural flair for chaos and disaster.
-Everything in his path, and some things not in it, become bowling pins.
-He moves quickly but stumbles more than he strides, an accident not waiting to happen.
-A candidate for the catas-trophy.
-His sense of humor and deportment, however, is entirely engaging.
-I was pleased to be in his company.
+I was with Coolie McJetPack, who bears a resemblance to an earlier-version Dustin Hoffman.
+I’d met and mentioned him before.
+The youngster has a natural flair for chaos and disaster.
+He walks with a stutter; everything in his path, and some things not in it, become bowling pins.
+He’s quick but stumbles more than he strides--an accident not waiting to happen.
+He doesn’t go looking for trouble, but it always seems to find him.
+A Catas-Trophy candidate.
+I give him a safe distance, but I like him.
+His deportment, his sense of humor, is entirely engaging.
+A hundred and forty pounds of Silly Putty.
+I was pleased to be in his society.

 The park exit was something.
-There were no signs or anything, just an altogether different trail, and almost immediately so.
-A steep scramble down a series of rocks frightened me into thinking the passive miles of the park were now a thing of the past.
-All things become a thing of the past.
-But before long the path mellowed once more, and the miles--and mirth--rolled on.
+There were no signs facing either direction, just an altogether different trail, and immediately so.
+A steep scramble down a series of rocks scared me into thinking the passive miles of the park were suddenly a thing of the past.
+All things suddenly become a thing of the past.
+But the path mellowed, and the miles--and mirth--rolled on.

 Worse, we’ve been assured that the AT’s northern half undergoes a seismic change and makes the southern end look like a sidewalk: the cakewalk is replaced by interminable servings of humble pie.
 Portions out of proportion.
 A tale of two halves.
 Watch your step!
 Watch your hands!